endlessm/kolibri-installer-android/README.md

       logs from other tags.
   - Uninstall from terminal using `adb shell pm uninstall org.endlessos.Key`. ([Docs](https://developer.android.com/studio/command-line/adb#pm))
 - Docker shouldn't be rebuilding very often, so it shouldn't be using that much storage.
 But if it does, you can run `docker system prune` to clear out all "dangling" images, containers, and layers.
 If you've been constantly rebuilding, it will likely get you several gigabytes of storage.

-## Docker Implementation Notes
-The image was optimized to limit rebuilding and to be run in a developer-centric way. `scripts/rundocker.sh` describes the options needed to get the build running properly.

-Unless you need to make edits to the build method or are debugging one of the build dependencies and would like to continue using docker, you shouldn't need to modify that script.

 ## Using the Android Emulator